deepanshs/mrsimulator/docs/introduction.rst

 .. _isotopomers_docs:

 ********************************************
-Introduction to Isotopomers and Spin-systems
+Introduction to Isotopomers and Spin systems
 ********************************************

 Malcolm H. Levitt defines isotopomers, in his book “Spin Dynamics,” as